 Around the world, an estimated 365 million people suffer from hyperhidrosis.
-Simply explained, hyperhidrosis is a condition that causes an individual to sweat excessively regardless of environmental triggers such as heat.
+Simply put, hyperhidrosis is a condition that causes an individual to sweat excessively regardless of environmental triggers such as heat.
 Do you know how to tell if you have hyperhidrosis?

 A person without hyperhidrosis will sweat in reaction to environmental stimuli to regulate the human body’s temperature, but the underlying genetic (Primary Hyperhidrosis) or medical (Secondary Hyperhidrosis) circumstances that cause hyperhidrosis create an excessive amount of sweat.
 In most cases hyperhidrosis is not bad for your health but symptoms can range in severity from simply uncomfortable to medically invasive.
 From sweaty hands that lead to embarrassing handshakes, to profuse sweating on the feet that can cause serious infections, hyperhidrosis poses a significant problem to individuals across all ages.

 Trying to figure out how to get rid of your sweaty hands, feet, or other body parts?
 Although hyperhidrosis cannot be completely cured, several treatment options exist to help you manage your sweat.
 For years, hyperhidrosis was largely overlooked by both the research and clinical branches of medical professionals.
 However, there are currently several treatments, procedures, and even surgeries as a result of increased research and development that can provide individuals with much needed relief.